nikita-reva/deno-nasa-app/README.md

 # deno-nasa-app
 Exploring Deno.

 I was taking a first look into Deno.
-The app is built with the Oak framework and deployed as a Docker container to AWS.
+The api is built with the Oak framework and deployed as a Docker container to AWS.

 It can be accessed [here](http://52.59.217.74:8000/index.html).